pixelkind/p5canvas/README.md

 ## Setup

 This can be installed from within VS Code's "Extensions" menu by searching for `p5canvas`.
 You can also run `ext install garrit.p5canvas` from your terminal, or go to [the visual Studio Marketplace page of p5canvas](https://marketplace.visualstudio.com/items?itemName=garrit.p5canvas) to download the vsix file and manually install it.
-This last method also works in VS Codium.
+It is also available as extension in VS Codium.

 ## Usage